Michael C Pennington

 The professional rolled to the side to avoid the thrashing body that crashed to the ground where he had stood.
 She reminded me of a headless snake that didn’t know it was dead.

-he killer still knelt, bleeding out from the ten slashes that shredded his upper clothing, and opened up both sides of his neck and shoulders.
-Abruptly released with her death, his mouth opened and closed, eyes staring wide in disbelief.
+The killer still knelt, bleeding out from the ten deep slashes that shredded his upper clothing, and opened up both sides of his neck and shoulders.
+His mouth opened and closed, eyes staring wide in disbelief.
 He tried to staunch the bleeding with his hands to no avail.

 The professional looked on in disdain and I certainly wasn’t going to help him.
 I reached the ground and slung my axe through the ring of my baldric.
 Casually, I kicked the top of the real predator’s skull away from my feet.